 Shares and liabilities which would otherwise be bail-inable but were issued before September 23, 2018 are not subject to a bail-in conversion unless, in the case of any such liability, including any debt securities, the terms of that liability are amended to increase the principal amount or to extend the term to maturity on or after September 23, 2018, and that liability, as amended, meets the requirements to be subject to a bail-in conversion.
 Covered bonds, certain derivatives and certain structured notes (as such term is used under the bail-in regime) are expressly excluded from a bail-in conversion.
-To the extent that any debt securities.
-As a result, claims of some creditors whose claims would otherwise rank equally with those of the holders holding bail-inable debt securities would be excluded from a bail-in conversion and thus the holders and beneficial owners of bail-inable debt securities will have to absorb losses ahead of these other creditors as a result of the bail-in conversion.
+To the extent that any debt securities constitute structured notes (as such term is used under the bail-in regime) they will not be bail-inable debt securities.
+As a result, claims of some creditors whose claims would otherwise rank equally with those of the holders holding bail-inable debt securities will have to absorb losses ahead of these other creditors as a result of the bail-in conversion.
 The terms and conditions of the bail-in conversion will be determined by CDIC in accordance with and subject to certain requirements discussed below.